lytcom/Camera2Kit/README.md

 # Camera2Kit
-A android sample use camera2 to take picture and record video in one fragment, Fix some issues and optimize code over the googlesamples.
+A android sample use camera2 to take picture and record video in one fragment, Fix some issues and optimize code over the google samples.